With regard but without any shyness he approached. He could have been eight, maybe nine years old.

 And each of them told me his own, in a kind of formal introduction as happens between gentlemen.

 Charan and the other children: wet, festive and excited by the novelty of the day, were all residents of the boys’ orphanage in Satkhira – a town 250 km south of the capital Dhaka.
-The boys’ orphanage houses 60 boys up to age 12 and is run with many difficulties and great utopias by the Xaverian missionary fathers-a small but vital Christian presence in an Islamic country.
+The boys’ orphanage houses 60 boys up to the age of 12 and is run with many difficulties and great utopias by the Xaverian missionary fathers-a small but vital Christian presence in an Islamic country.

 A country where your religion of affiliation-Muslim, Christian, Hindu-is listed on your ID at the same level as your family name or date of birth.